panther-labs/panther/docs/gitbook/README.md

 |      Searching IOCs      | Quickly search for matches on IOCs against all collected data                    |
 | Securing Cloud Resources | Achieve compliance and model security best practices in code |

-## Get Started!
+## Getting Started!

-To deploy Panther Community Edition, continue to the [quick start](quick-start.md) guide!
+To deploy Panther Community Edition, continue to the [quick start](quick-start.md) guide.

-To receive a trial of Panther Enterprise, [sign up here](https://runpanther.io/request-a-demo/).

-This includes access to features such as:
-- Data Explorer
+Panther also has an Enterprise Edition with access to the following features:
+- Data Explorer: Search your collected data, generated alerts, and threat hunt with SQL
-- SaaS Log Collection
+- SaaS Log Collection: Automatically load popular SaaS logs into Panther.
-- Role-based Access Control
+- Role-based Access Control: Assign roles to your Panther users
-- Single Sign-on
+- Single Sign-on: Integrate solutions such as Okta to streamline and manage identities.
-- Premium Detection Packs
+- Premium Detection Packs: Built-in support for PCI and more advanced off the shelf rules.
 - Dedicated onboarding and operational support
-- Flexible Deployment such as Cloud Hosted or Cloud Premise
+- Flexible Deployments with Cloud Hosted or Cloud Premise

+To receive a trial of Panther Enterprise, [sign up here](https://runpanther.io/request-a-demo/)!